bulletinopensource/pdi-xero/README.md

 ## Overview

 PDI processes typically consist of "jobs" and "transforms".
-A "job" may has a number of "transforms" and a "transform" has a number of interconnected "steps" that operate on streams of data.
+A "job" may have a number of "transforms" and a "transform" has a number of interconnected "steps" that operate on streams of data.
 This software is a "step" that supports extracting data from the Xero cloud-based accounting service into the PDI environment so that it can be stored for some other use such as reporting.

 ### Fetching XML from Xero